 - Open the video.txt folder.
 Change all the settings below setting.nowindowborder to 0 (zero) to improve the performance for the cost of visual quality.
 Don’t forget to create a backup file before you do this.
 Here’s where you’ll find the folder:

 - Reinstall your GPU drivers or update them.

 - Reinstall Dota 2.
 Uncheck all the DLC you’ve downloaded before reinstalling the game.

 - Download and install CCleaner.
-This tool checks your registry, cleans unused files and optimizes your PC.
+This tool checks your registry, cleans unused files, and optimizes your PC.

 In case you have any questions or suggestions on how to improve FPS in Dota 2, feel free to tell us in the comments section below.
-We look forward to hearing from you.

 A great solution, in this case, is to use a specialized tool like DriverFix that can download the latest updates.
 See what other solutions we prepared in this article that includes all the fixes on DoTA 2 FPS issues.

 A great way to do this is to lower your resolution.
 See what other options you can resort to in this article that analyses how to increase FPS on laptop in Windows 10.